cKlee/ecpo/ecpo.md

 The **Enumeration and Chronology of Periodicals Ontology (ECPO)** defines the common bibliographic terms for the description of enumeration and chronology of periodicals.

-Institutions like libraries normally describing their holdings of periodicals like journals, serials, annuals, newspapers etc. on a more abstract level than on a single unit level like they do it with books.
+Institutions like libraries normally describing their holdings of periodically issued media like journals, serials, annuals, newspapers etc. on a more abstract level than on a single unit level like they do it with books.

 Holding descriptions of periodicals are more on the level of ranges of units.
-Periodical units are commonly called "issues" mostly grouped into "volumes".
 Ranges of periodical units are described by beginning and ending groups.
-Newspapers descriptions might be a little bit more complex than other periodicals because they might have multiple subissues (e.g. one in the morning, another in the evening).
+Periodical units are commonly called "issues" mostly grouped into "volumes" but in both cases the caption and hierarchy depth may vary.
+There are more complex structures than this, like for instance Newspapers descriptions might have multiple subissues (e.g. one in the morning, another in the evening).
+This ontology is trying to cope this, but not all complex structures might be expressed.

 It it also possible that the enumeration and chronology of periodicals is described in a itemized way.
 Itemized means that the enumeration and chronology of a periodical is described by a listing of each part of the unit held [ see ANSI/NISO Z39.71-2006 ](http://www.niso.org/apps/group_public/project/details.php?project_id=38 "ANSI/NISO Z39.71-2006") not using ranges.